Milan in 4 Days: everything you need to know

 Yesterday was pretty intense, wasn't it?
 But surely you were able to get a bit of a feel for the city you're in.
 Milan has an extensive architectural and cultural heritage that you can easily explore on foot as most of the attractions are close by.

-For this second day, you will visit one of its great buildings, the Sforzesco Castle, which will take you a good part of the morning.
+For this second day, you will visit one of its great buildings, the Sforzesco Castle, which will take you most of the morning.
 You will be able to watch live Da Vinci's Last Supper and, as if that were not enough, by nightfall I have prepared an authentic Italian aperitif in its romantic canals of Naviglio Pavese.

 Spend the morning at the Sforzesco Castle

-After resting and having a good breakfast, you will head to start this second day at the Cairoli metro station, from where you can get to the main attraction of the day: visit the Sforzesco Castle.
+After resting and having a good breakfast, you will head to start this second day at the Cairoli metro station, from where you can reach the main attraction of the day: visit the Sforzesco Castle.

 This place has a huge historical significance as it was for a long time the Ducal Palace until after the Ambrosian Revolution it passed from one hand to another.
-Today, and despite all the modifications it has undergone, it has a huge heritage weight and just walking through its courtyard and gardens is worthwhile, besides being free of charge.
+Today, and despite all the modifications it has undergone, it has an enormous heritage weight and just walking through its courtyard and gardens is worthwhile, besides being free of charge.

 However, the real attraction is inside because the entire huge extension of the castle has been used to accommodate some of the best museums in the city.